 If you are going to build, repair or modify a driveway, you may be required to apply for approval first.
 This approval is termed an 'operational works permit for footpath crossover'.
 The operational works permit for footpath crossovers includes driveways and stormwater crossings within the footpath area.

-Site plan information assistance
+Application help - site plan information assistance

 The following points will assist you to ensure the plan you supply to Council has all the relevant information.